Roller Hemming System

 • Cycle time optimization

-This simulation-driven methodology significantly reduces project risks while ensuring robust and repeatable manufacturing processes for both steel and aluminum closure panels.
+This simulation-driven approach minimizes technical risks while establishing stable and repeatable manufacturing conditions for both steel and aluminum closure panels.

-A key differentiator lies in the direct integration of digital simulation results into physical tooling design.
+A distinguishing feature of APQ's engineering methodology is the direct integration of digital simulation with physical tooling development.

 • Faster commissioning and production launch